HackGT/team-formation/README.md

 ### Server ###
 1. `cd server`
 2. `yarn install`
-3. `yarn build`
 4. `yarn serve`
-5. Visit `localhost:3000` to check out server
+5. Visit `localhost:3000` to check out the server.

 Make sure to make a `.env` and fill in the environmental variables(DM project lead or team member for them).
+The file `.env.example` provides a template.

 ### Client ###
 1. `cd client`
 2. `yarn install`
 3. `yarn start`
-4. When prompted with `Would you like to run the app on another port instead? (y/n)`, type `y`
+4. When prompted with `Would you like to run the app on another port instead?
+(Y/n)`, type `y`
-5. Visit `localhost:3001` to view client
+5. Visit `localhost:3001` to view client.